 Santa Clara, CA : January 2016 – November 2018

 Awarded Best of 2017, 2018 & 2019 Machine Shop, Santa Clara.
-Responsible for business operations, sales and marketing while implementing parametric processes of manufacturing, inspection, engineering and DFM that resulted in the increase of throughput, capacity, reduced operational costs and inventory.
+Responsible for business operations, sales, and marketing while implementing parametric processes of manufacturing, inspection, engineering, and DFM that resulted in an increase of throughput, capacity, reduced operational costs and inventory.